RTippin/messenger/docs/Configuration.md

 ],
 ```

 - Bots are disabled by default.
-When enabled, bots may be created within group threads.
-A bot may contain many actions with triggers that will respond to a message.
-- We provide an event subscriber ([BotSubscriber][link-bot-subscriber]) to listen and react to events that may trigger a bot response.
-You may choose to enable it, whether it puts jobs on the queue or not, and which queue channel its jobs are dispatched on.
-    - For more information on setting up bot handlers, please visit [Messenger Bots][link-messenger-bots]
+Please refer to our [Chat Bots Documentation][link-bots-docs] for more detailed setup steps.

 ---